 UK Trade Deal Saves NI From Tariffs On Whiskey Exports To South Africa

-Drinks Ireland, formerly known as the Irish Whiskey Association, has welcomed the announcement that the UK Government has agreed to a continuity trade agreement with the Southern African Customs Union and Mozambique.
+Drinks Ireland has welcomed the announcement that the UK government has agreed to a continuity trade agreement with the Southern African Customs Union and Mozambique.

-William Lavelle, Head of Drinks Ireland, met with officials of the continuity trade agreement team in the UK Department of International Trade in Whitehall in London.
+William Lavelle, head of Drinks Ireland, met with officials of the continuity trade agreement team in the UK in Whitehall in London.

-“Thanks to the existing EU agreement with the Southern African Customs Union, there are currently zero tariffs on Irish whiskey exports to South Africa and other markets in the union,” he explained.
+Lavelle explained, "Thanks to the existing EU agreement with the Southern African Customs Union, there are currently zero tariffs on Irish whiskey exports to South Africa and other markets in the union.

 "Today's announcement of a UK continuity trade agreement with the Southern African Customs Union and Mozambique helps secure that goal."

 A tariff of 154 cents per litre would have applied to Northern Irish whiskey exports to South Africa post-Brexit, had the agreement not been put in place.

 This tariff would have been multiplied by subsequent pro-rata addition of excise, taxes and margins, Drinks Ireland revealed.

 "We continue to lobby for the most seamless possible Brexit," Lavelle continued.
 "We don't want a two-tier Irish whiskey industry on the island of Ireland, with one jurisdiction having better trading conditions than the other."

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.